microsoft/PowerPlatformConnectors/independent-publisher-connectors/Schiphol Airport/Readme.md

 # Schiphol Airport
 Schiphol Airport (AMS IATA) is one of the busiest airports in the world.
-It is 15 km (9.3 mi) southwest of Amsterdam in the Netherlands.
 It serves the city of Amsterdam and the rest of the Netherlands.
 It is one of the major hubs in Europe with flights between many destinations in Asia, Europe and North America.
-It is home to KLM, the Dutch flag carrier airline.
-As of 2016, Schiphol airport is the third busiest in Europe behind London Heathrow and Paris Charles de Gaulle and ahead of Frankfurt Airport as measured by passenger numbers.

 ## Publisher: Michel Gueli